harel-coffee/facilitators-penalosa-ruiz-auto/README.md

 This is the code underlying Figure 2C and Supplementary Figure S2 of Penalosa-Ruiz et al.

-The iPython notebook [predict_regulator.ipynb](predict_regulator.ipynb) contains all code to reproduce the figures.
+The Jupyter notebook [predict_regulators.ipynb](predict_regulators.ipynb) contains all code to reproduce the data underlying these figures.